How to Seal Exterior Barn Doors

 3. Connect a Top Shield/Rain Guard

 One of the most important reasons for sealing your exterior sliding barn door is to keep it safe from moisture, and to prevent moisture from accessing the interior of your home or other building.
 The first step in sealing your barn style door is to install an inverted gutter or aluminum flashing to keep moisture off the barn door track.
 When this water freezes, it can make opening your exterior door more difficult, if not downright impossible in extreme weather conditions.
-You’ll want to make sure to use silicone calk to seal the space between the flashing and the exterior structure so that moisture can’t get in, potentially causing the wood to rot.
+You’ll want to make sure to use silicone calk to seal the space between the flashing and the exterior structure so that moisture can’t get in, potentially causing the wood to rot.4.
+Install Latches

-A toggle latch on each side of the door panel is a good, functional option, and if you can install them on the interior of your structure, that will keep them from being exposed to the elements.
+Latches are one of the most important parts of a door.
+A good latch will help your sliding barn door pull tight against your seals, but it may not be included in a typical barn door hardware set.A toggle latch on each side of the door panel is a good, functional option, and if you can install them on the interior of your structure, that will keep them from being exposed to the elements.
 This is especially important if you live in a climate where they could potentially freeze if they’re installed on the outside of the structure.
 Once the latches are in place, they should squeeze the seals you’ve installed to create an airtight seal when the barn door is closed.
 If you purchased an adjustable latch, be sure to set it to its widest opening it, and then tighten to seal the door once latched.

 If, at this point, you can still feel the wind through your sliding exterior barn door, don’t worry.
 There’s more you can do to shore up any openings where air can get through.
 If there is even a tiny space between the edges of your sliding barn door and the side of the building, keep tightening the latch.
 You may even choose to add a second latch, which will help you get an even better seal.